 Within broad Federal guidelines, States can develop home and community-based services waivers (HCBS Waivers) to meet the needs of people who prefer to get long-term care services and supports in their home or community, rather than in an institutional setting.
 In 2009, nearly one million individuals were receiving services under HCBS waivers.

 Nearly all states and DC offer services through HCBS Waivers.
-States can operate as many HCBS Waivers as they want — currently, more than 300 HCBS Waiver programs are active nationwide.
+States can operate as many HCBS Waivers as they want — currently, about 257 HCBS Waiver programs are active nationwide.

 HCBS Waiver Program Basics

 - Demonstrate that providing waiver services won’t cost more than providing these services in an institution

 - Ensure the protection of people’s health and welfare

 - Provide adequate and reasonable provider standards to meet the needs of the target population

 - Ensure that services follow an individualized and person-centered plan of care

 States can waive certain Medicaid program requirements under HCBS Waivers, including:

 - Statewideness (Section 1902(a)(1)) : Lets States target waivers to areas of the state where the need is greatest, or where certain types of providers are available.